-Disciplinary Actions - FY21
+Disciplinary Actions - FY22

-The Board has one full-time investigator, one contractual investigator who was hired April 1, 2020, and one full-time administrative specialist dedicated to handling complaint investigations.
+The Board has one full-time investigator, one contractual investigator (30 hours/week) who was hired April 1, 2020, and one full-time administrative specialist dedicated to handling complaint investigations.

-Although the Board received almost the same number of complaints in FY21 as it did the year before, investigators completed - and Board members reviewed - 23 more cases than the year before: a total of 82 last year vs. 105 this year.
+The Board received 40 more complaints in FY21 as it did the year before.
+Investigators completed - and Board members reviewed - 35 more cases than the year before: a total of 105 last year vs. 140 this year.
 On average, the Board reviewed almost nine complaint investigations per month.
-This increase is largely the result of increased capacity with our new contractual investigator who is also an RVT.

-The Board closed those 105 complaint investigations with 138 actions.
+The Board closed 140 complaint investigations with 89 actions.
 The number of actions does not match the number of complaints because several complaints involve more than one licensee.

-The Board actions taken during the past two fiscal years were as follows:
+The Board actions taken during the past 2 fiscal years were as follows:

-Statistics FY20 FY21
+Statistics FY20 FY21 FY22

-Complaints received during FY 89 88
+Complaints received during FY 89 88 128

-Complaints closed during FY (includes complains 82 105
+Complaints closed during FY (includes complains from previous FYs) 82 105 140

-from previous FYs)

-Number of Board actions 101 138
+Number of Board actions 101 138 161

 Below are Non-Public Actions

-Number of Dismissals 23 59
+Number of Dismissals 23 59 72

-Number of Letters of Advice 26 24
+Number of Letters of Advice 26 24 17

-Number of Letters of Admonishment 14 23
+Number of Letters of Admonishment 14 23 13

-Number of Letters of Information or Warning 7 12
+Number of Letters of Information or Warning 7 12 15

 Below are Public Board Actions

-Number of Consent Agreements 11 12
+Number of Consent Agreements 11 12 19

-Number of Civil Penalty Final Orders 19 3
+Number of Civil Penalty Final Orders 19 3 22

-Number of Censure 1 2
+Number of Censure 1 2 1

-Number of Surrenders 0 1
+Number of Surrenders 0 1 1

-Number of Permanent Suspensions 0 2
+Number of Permanent Suspensions 0 2 1